-"You got to be kidding me," the teen finally said.
+"You've got to be kidding me," he finally said.

 "I am not.
 Alastor, restrain him."

 Priscus' wand was out within a moment and Moody flew outside in the next.
-Tonks tried to reach her wand but in vain; the spell coming from the teen made her collide with Moody outside.
+Tonks tried to reach her wand but in vain; the spell coming from him made her collide with Moody outside.
 Priscus pointed his wand against Dumbledore and said: